Crisscrossed Captions: Extended Intramodal and Intermodal Semantic Similarity Judgments for MS-COCO: Evaluation Tasks and Metrics

+CxC supports intermodal retrieval like MS-COCO but with denser annotations between image-caption pairs.
+It also enables intramodal retrieval and semantic similarity correlation evaluations, which were not possible before.

-\paragraph{Retrieval} \newcite{karpathy2015deep} first used MS-COCO for image-to-text and text-to-image retrieval.
-We extend the binary paired associations with positive CxC pairs, and also include new retrieval tasks for text-to-text and image-to-image using the same dataset, for a total of four retrieval tasks.
-To the best of our best knowledge, this is the first work that enables the evaluation of image-to-image retrieval with an image captioning dataset.
-Following \citet{karpathy2015deep}, we evaluate using Recall@K~(R@K), computed as ``the fraction of times a correct item was found among the top K results,” and median rank (med. r), which is ``the closest ground truth result in the list.''
+\citet{karpathy2015deep} first used MS-COCO for image-to-caption and caption-to-image retrieval.
+We extend the existing associations with positive CxC pairs, and also add new caption-to-caption and image-to-image retrieval tasks using positive STS and SIS pairs (a total of four retrieval tasks).
+To the best of our best knowledge, CxC is the first dataset to support image-to-image retrieval over captioned images.
+Following \citet{karpathy2015deep}, we evaluate using Recall@K~(R@K), computed as the fraction of times a correct item was found among the top K results, and median rank (med. r) of the closest ground truth result in the list.

+Semantic similarity tasks such as Semantic Textual Similarity~\cite{cer-etal-2017-semeval} and Visual Semantic Textual Similarity(vSTS)~\cite{vsts} require a model to produce a continuous similarity score given two inputs.
+Typically, the models are evaluated based on the Pearson's $r$ of their scores with the human judgments over a set of input pairs.
+This is valid when training data is available to calibrate model scores to the human ratings.
+With CxC, we do not have such training data, so we instead use Spearman's $r$ to assess whether a model \textit{ranks} pairs similarly to human raters.

+It would be tempting to simply measure Spearman's $r$ over all pairs, but this would be flawed because CxC's dense annotation means that the scores between many pairs are themselves correlated.
+To mitigate this, we use a sampled bootstrap correlation instead.
+For each correlation estimate, we sample half of the queries (to increase diversity across samples) and for each selected query, we choose one of the items for which CxC supplies a paired rating.
+We compute Spearman's $r$ between the CxC scores and the model scores for the selected pairs.
+The final correlation is the average over 1000 of these bootstrap samples.

+vSTS \cite{vsts} contains 2677 pairs of MS-COCO captions and corresponding images.
+As noted above, vSTS is related dataset for multimodal semantic similarity.
+We considered mixing CxC and vSTS; however, this was infeasible because CxC uses the widely adopted Karpathy splits, while items in vSTS’s training, dev and test splits are spread among the Karpathy splits.
+We could not just make a separate cut of CxC because vSTS pairs can cross splits, e.g. an image-caption item in Karpathy training and another in Karpathy test.
+Given the small size of vSTS, we focused our efforts on CxC evaluations.